hoang-tran/hoang-tran.github.io/_drafts/how-to-write-unit-tests-in-ios-p1-xctestcase.md

 ---
 layout: post
 title:  'How to write unit tests in iOS Part 1: XCTestCase'
+meta_description: Learn how to write unit tests in iOS using XCTestCase
 categories: ios testing
-tags: ios objc swift testing unittest
+tags: ios swift testing unittest xctestcase
 ---

 ## What is unit test?

 Unit test is basically just a test at the `unit` level.

-Or to put simply, you test each `class` in isolation
+Your project will have multiple `classes`.
+Each `class` will have multiple `methods`.
+Each `method` will have multiple `cases`.
+And it's in those `cases` that we are at the `unit` level.

-A unit test usually has 4 steps:
+A unit test will test for a specific `case` in a `method`.
+It usually has 4 steps:

 1. **Setup**:
   * This is where you initialize the `class` you want to test